commown/commown-odoo-addons/README.rst

 =============

-The module regularly checks with Slimpay for payment issues (every 8 hours by default), and creates an issue in the dedicated project (called "Slimpay payment issues tracking" by default).
+The module regularly checks with Slimpay for payment issues (every 8 hours by default), and creates a task in the dedicated project (called "Slimpay payment issues tracking" by default).

-If the issue cannot be related to an invoice, it ends-up in the "No corresponding invoice found", and no further automatic action will occur.
+If the task cannot be related to an invoice, it ends-up in the "No corresponding invoice found", and no further automatic action will occur.
 This happens when the Slimpay payment reference does not match the reference of a payment transaction in your odoo database.

-In the opposite case, the issue will be related to the invoice and an issue payment counter incremented for that invoice (stored in the issue, and displayed on it in the dashboard).
+In the opposite case, the task will be related to the invoice and an issue payment counter incremented for that invoice (stored in the task, and displayed on it in the dashboard).

 The module will then automatically emit a warning email to the partner, stating that a new payment trial will occur 3 calendar days later.
-The issue then stays in the "Warn partner then wait" for 3 days.
+The task then stays in the "Warn partner then wait" for 3 days.
 When this delay expires, it is automatically moved to the "Retry payment and wait" column, where a new SEPA order is sent to Slimpay, and wait there for 8 more calendar days.
-If no other payment issue is raised after this period, the issue is considered fixed and moved in the corresponding column.
-Otherwise this warning-wait-pay-wait cycle is performed again, in the limit of a maximum (2 by default), where the issue is moved to the "Max payment trials reached" column, for manual handling (an email is then sent to the company's email by default).
+If no other payment issue is raised after this period, the issue is considered fixed and the task moved in the corresponding column.
+Otherwise this warning-wait-pay-wait cycle is performed again, in the limit of a maximum (2 by default), where the task is moved to the "Max payment trials reached" column, for manual handling (an email is then sent to the company's email by default).